Philippines flag

 Spanish Influence

-In addition, American officials were responsible for judicial selection, and the Supreme Court of the United States was given appellate jurisdiction over Philippine Supreme Court cases involving U.S. interests and implicating Philippine constitutional law.
-This administrative relationship ended in the 1940s, after America relinquished its control of the islands and worked with Filipinos to create a framework for an independent Philippine government.
+American officials were responsible for judicial selection, and the Supreme Court of the United States was given appellate jurisdiction over Philippine Supreme Court cases involving U.S. interests and implicating Philippine constitutional law.

 Examples of U.S. Influence Over Philippine Law